Project Issues

 Extract Issues

 Next, we will add a couple of helper functions to extract issues.
-Append the following code to the end of the services/aps.js
+Append the following code to the end of the services/aps.js file.

 We will extract 100 issues in one call and move to the next 100 issues until all issues are fetched.